PonyCui/PPEtcHosts/README.md

-# NSEtcHosts
+# PPEtcHosts

-This NSEtcHosts use another implementation way, thanks for [Mattt Thompson](http://github.com/mattt).
+This PPEtcHosts use another implementation way, thanks for [Mattt Thompson](http://github.com/mattt).

-This NSEtcHosts gives you the whole application host name controls.
+This PPEtcHosts gives you the whole application host name controls.
 It effects UIWebView/NSURLConnection/NSURLSession etc.

 Because all this library depends NSURLRequest.

 One More Thing!
 AFNetworking, SDWebImage is also available.

-PonyCui/NSEtcHosts uses `NSURLRequest`, swizzling init method.
+PonyCui/PPEtcHosts uses `NSURLRequest`, swizzling init method.

 > This is a proof-of-concept, and is not intended for use in production.
 It's not safe use in prodution.
 For safely, all code use DEBUG marcos to prevent NSEtcHosts Class build in prodution.